technofocus-pte/mdrnzintlgntappsdepth/Lab 10/Lab 10-Create and manage environment using Power Platform Admin Center.md

 # **Lab 10: Create and manage environment using Power Platform Admin Center**

-**Estimated Duration:** 20 min
+### **Objective:** ###

-**Objective:** In this lab, you will learn how to control who can create and manage environments, enable or disable Administration mode in the Power Platform Admin Center, create a custom security role, and assign it to an administrative user.
+In this lab, you will learn how to control who can create and manage environments, enable or disable Administration mode in the Power Platform Admin Center, create a custom security role, and assign it to an administrative user.

 ## **Exercise 1: Control environment creation in the Power Platform Admin Center**